UMBC's Health Professions Evaluation Committee (HPEC)

-- All applicants must complete (with C or better grades posted) at least FIVE non-laboratory UMBC Biology, Chemistry, or Physics courses by the end of the Spring 2013 semester.
-These five lecture courses must be considered as the UMBC equivalents of the prerequisites required by the professional schools to which the student is applying (medical, dental, podiatry) or upper-level (300 level or above) Biology or Chemistry courses.
+- All applicants must complete (with C or better grades posted) at least FIVE non-laboratory UMBC Biology, Chemistry, or Physics courses by the end of the Spring 2014 semester.
+These five lecture courses, native to UMBC, must be considered as prerequisites required by the professional schools to which the student is applying (medical, dental, podiatry) or upper-level (300 level or above) Biology or Chemistry courses.
+Transfer courses do not fulfill any of the five science lecture courses.
 Independent studies, tutorial projects, laboratory or field research, co-op, service learning, or similar courses do not fulfill the aforementioned criteria for the five, lecture course minimum.

 - All UMBC faculty, staff, and other personnel are required to submit their letters of recommendation to HPEC and use the credentialing services offered by our university.
 If a student chooses to have any UMBC employee, faculty, staff member or any person affiliated with UMBC, submit a letter to any professional school independently and outside the auspices of HPEC, the student-applicant will thus be choosing to not be a member of the official Cohort and therefore that student-applicant will be eliminated from the Cohort.
 In essence, that student is deciding to apply to professional schools on their own and without the support of UMBC's HPEC.
 Being eliminated from the Cohort includes giving up access to UMBC's letter credentialing service and the HPEC composite letter.
 Applicants who violate this policy will be immediately removed from the HPEC process.